drug-designer/GEO-BERT/README.md

 utilis_new-hyperop: incuding codes for converting molecules to three-dimensional conformations and calculating bond lengths and bond angles.

-data: the dataset for finetuing.
+data: the public dataset and DYRK1A dataset for finetuing.

 ## Case study with GEO-BERT